B. 1930 D. 2021

 About Anthony Thwaite

 Anthony Thwaite (b.
-1930) is deeply involved in English literary life; in addition to 15 volumes of his own poetry, he has been a publisher and literary editor of magazines such as The Listener and the New Statesman, and is an executor of the estate of Philip Larkin.
-He has an honorary D.Litt from the University of Hull, and was made an OBE in 1990.
-His is also an international outlook; he has lectured at universities worldwide, including Japan and Libya (where he spent his military service), and he is the co-editor of The Penguin Book of Japanese Verse.
-He lives in Norfolk.
+1930 – d.
+2021) was deeply involved in English literary life; in addition to 15 volumes of his own poetry, he was a a publisher and literary editor of magazines such as The Listener and the New Statesman, and an executor of the estate of Philip Larkin.
+He was awarded an honorary D.Litt from the University of Hull, and was made an OBE in 1990.
+His also had an international outlook and lectured at universities worldwide, including Japan and Libya (where he spent his military service), and was is co-editor of The Penguin Book of Japanese Verse.
+He lived in Norfolk.

-This history of travel makes itself known in the poems; the impromptu test of his Japanese and great evocation of jet-lag in ‘Cockroach Story’ is an example of this, as is the fascination in the graffitied Libyan potsherd in ‘Sigma’.
-As would be expected from someone who describes himself as an “archaeologist manqué", Thwaite is often drawn to a striking object or fragment – the terracotta head in ‘The Return’, for example – from which an epiphany seems to spill out naturally.
+This history of travel makes itself known in the poems here; the impromptu test of his Japanese and great evocation of jet-lag in ‘Cockroach Story’ is an example of this, as is the fascination in the graffitied Libyan potsherd in ‘Sigma’.
+As would be expected from someone who described himself as an “archaeologist manque”, Thwaite was often drawn to a striking object or fragment – the terracotta head in ‘The Return’, for example – from which an epiphany seems to spill out naturally.
 His archaeological exhibition, ‘A Poet’s Pots’, was shown in Norwich in 1998.

 The attention to objects does not mean there is any lack of people in his poetry – Louis MacNeice and Philip Larkin have cameo parts, and various family members appear, such as the memory of his father (in ‘My Father’s Poems’), or his daughter drifting out of the rock concert in ‘Called For’.
 Poetry itself is another theme, as some of the poems on this recording worry away at the idea of themselves, such as ‘Simple Poem’, or ‘Tune’.